Vaccine mandates create conflict with some defiant workers - NewsBreak

 The refusers come from all types of occupations — defense industry workers, police officers, firefighters, educators and health care workers.
 In Seattle, a group of city firefighters turned in their boots at City Hall on Tuesday to protest a vaccination requirement.

-Thousands of people have sought religious or medical exemptions that were rejected; others won’t stand to be told what to do and have quit or been fired.Florida’s top doctor refuses mask, is told to leave meeting
+Thousands of people have sought religious or medical exemptions that were rejected; others won’t stand to be told what to do and have quit or been fired.Health District warns of FDA onion recall due to salmonella outbreak

 Nick Rolovich, the football coach at Washington State University, was let go from his $3.2 million-a-year job on Monday, along with four assistants.
 Rolovich, the first major college coach to lose his job over vaccination status, claimed a religious exemption but has declined to elaborate.
 He is suing.